bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 ## 4、 Precautions
 1. Please replace the three codes before using the downloaded EFI to prevent conflicts.

-2. If the latest system is installed and there are 15 minutes left, install 'Mac OS Catalina 10.15.7 (19h2)' first, and then use system update to upgrade to the latest system
+2. If the latest system is installed and there are 15 minutes left, install `Mac OS Catalina 10.15.7 (19h2)` first, and then use system update to upgrade to the latest system

-3. Using EFI for 19h2 to upgrade to 12.1 or 12.2, you need to go to the boot file ` config > kernel in plist ` open' bluetoolfixup Kext ` and close ` intelbluetoothinjector Kext ` to ensure that the Bluetooth of 12 can be used normally
+3. Using EFI for 19h2 to upgrade to 12.x, you need to go to the boot file `config > kernel in plist` open `bluetoolfixup Kext` and close `intelbluetoothinjector Kext` to ensure that the Bluetooth of 12.x can be used normally

 4. To upgrade from 10.15.7 to 12, you need to install the app required for Mac on 10.15.7 before upgrading 12

 ## 5、 The native NVRAM can be used normally under the Mac.
-You need to press' Ctrl + Enter 'to select the default startup disk by starting up.
+You need to press`Ctrl + Enter`to select the default startup disk by starting up.